GoogleCloudPlatform/flask-talisman/README.rst

    prevent Cross Site Scripting (XSS) attacks.
 This is probably the only setting that you should reasonably change.
 See the `Content Security Policy`_ section.
+-  Sets a strict `Referrer-Policy <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy>`_
+   of ``strict-origin-when-cross-origin`` that governs which referrer information should be included with requests made.

 In addition to Talisman, you **should always use a cross-site request forgery (CSRF) library**.
 It's highly recommended to use